 The primary exhibit is centered on the Molasses Reef Wreck, the oldest European shipwreck excavated in the western hemisphere.
-This very early 1500s caravel (probably built in Spain or Portugal) wrecked on the barrier reef edging the Caicos Banks south of Providenciales.
-Another major exhibit is an authentic Lucayan duho (lounger-seat).
+This very early 1500s caravel (likely built in either Spain or Portugal) wrecked on the barrier reef edging the Caicos Banks south of Providenciales.

 The Museum is entirely independent of the Government and self-supporting.
 It is a non-profit institution (with a 501c (3) affiliate 'Friends of the Turks and Caicos National Museum' in the US for tax-free donations).
 Memberships can be purchased starting at $50.

-Unfortunately, it has proven difficult to raise the necessary support required to make this happen, but it is still a goal of the museum.
+Unfortunately, it has proven difficult to raise the necessary support required to make this happen, yet it is still a goal of the museum.

 Grace Bay, and there’s currently a small botanical garden, a reproduction

 Loyalist-era buildings, a charcoal kiln, and an authentic 1700s British cannon.